arnavmundkur95/LLC_Arnav/README.md

 ### Steps

 1. (Optional) If you don't have `node.js` installed, follow a node setup guide for your operating system.
-2. Open a terminal and cd into the tree_dashboard folder within the folder you cloned the project in.
+2. Open a terminal and cd into the folder you cloned the project in (you are in the right folder if you see the `package.json` file).
 3. Run the command `npm install` to install the dependencies.
 4. Run the command `npm start` to start a development server to run the project.